ahmedDevs/JavaScript-Coding-Challenges/README.md

 Language: JavaScript

 The problems and their solutions are not of any particular order and they are of various difficulty levels.
-What makes me keep solving those problems is getting to compare my solutions with other developers' ways of sloving them.
+What makes me keep solving those problems is getting to compare my solutions with those of others.
 I have and continue to learn ways to make my code more efficient and readable.

 This repository is a updated almost daily to include my solutions to daily challenges I solve.